Home

 Wide Model Support

-exo supports LLaMA (MLX and tinygrad) and other popular models.
+exo supports different models including LLaMA (MLX and tinygrad), Mistral, LlaVA, Qwen and Deepseek.

 Dynamic Model Partitioning